eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignsignatureApi.md

 [[Back to README]](../README.md)

-## EzsignsignatureGetObjectV1
+## EzsignsignatureGetEzsignsignaturesAutomaticV1

-> EzsignsignatureGetObjectV1Response EzsignsignatureGetObjectV1 (int pkiEzsignsignatureID)

-Retrieve an existing Ezsignsignature
+> EzsignsignatureGetEzsignsignaturesAutomaticV1Response EzsignsignatureGetEzsignsignaturesAutomaticV1 ()

+Retrieve all automatic Ezsignsignatures

+Return all the Ezsignsignatures that can be signed by the current user

 ### Example